Healthiest Alcohol: Healthier Alcohol Selections For Weight Loss

 Another option is to mix white wine with sparkling mineral water to make a wine spritzer, which will reduce the sugar content.

-As a general guideline, choose dry white wines with 5 grams of sugar per litre or less, and keep your distance from those that contain more than 10 grams.
+As a general guideline, choose dry white wines with 5 grams of sugar per litre or less (ideally), and keep your distance from those that contain more than 10 grams.

 It’s also important to keep in mind that the higher the alcohol content of the wine, the higher the calorie count.
 Ideally, select wines that have an ABV of 9-12%.

-Here’s a more detailed look at both, red and white wine: How To Choose Wine and Drink It Without Gaining Weight
+Here’s a more detailed look at both, red and white wine: Wine & Weight Loss: How To Choose Wine & Drink It Without Gaining Weight

 Rule 6: Avoid Red Bull and soda

-Stay away from Red Bull, sodas such as Coke, Sprite or Ginger Ale, and Tonic Water as mixers for your cocktails.
+Stay away from Red Bull, sodas such as Coke, Sprite or Ginger Ale, and Tonic Water (as I mentioned earlier) as mixers for your cocktails.

-All of these pack sugar by the spoonful, which will make it difficult to keep the weight down.
+All of these pack sugar and calories by the spoonful, which will make it difficult to keep the weight down.
+These are definitely not your healthier alcoholic drinks, especially when combined with alcohol

-If you must use a mixer, turn to soda water or club soda—a much healthier alternative as it contains no sugar.
+If you must use a mixer, turn to soda water or club soda—a much healthier alternative for weight loss seekers as it contains no sugar.

 Rule 7: Make it clear